 The next thing is you actually might hear in your head, your intuition may tell you, stop.
 You might hear the word ‘stop' in your head — that's how intuition also can come to us.
 It can come to us as a word, usually one word, and you might actually hear the word stop.

-The three signals of your intuition telling you it's time to move on.
+The three signals your intuition is telling you it's time to stop and move on.

 When we are making a decision and we're finding that we're just going on and on and we're twirling around and we don't really know whether we should continue analyzing and then getting more and more information.
 It's not moving us forward.
 We should be looking for these intuition ‘stop signals' that tell you when to stop and that you're ready to make a decision.
 Your intuition has the big picture.
 It sees the goal.
 It knows how, where you want to go.
 And it knows the completeness of information that you have gathered to make a decision.